Bounds on alternating surgery slopes: Alternating surgeries

 Since $z\ne v$, this shows that $v$ is reducible.
-Thus Lemma~\ref{lem:2connectgraphlat} implies that $\Lambda_{N}$ is decomposable and that if $\Lambda_N$ is isomorphic to a graph lattice $\Lambda(G)$, then $G$ contains a cut vertex.
+Thus Lemma~\ref{lem:2connectgraphlat} implies that $\Lambda_{N}$ is decomposable and that if $\Lambda_N$ is isomorphic to a graph lattice $\Lambda(G)$ for any connected graph $G$, then $G$ contains a cut vertex.
 This shows that the white graph $\Gamma_D$ contains a cut vertex.
-Since we have assumed that $D$ is reduced, this implies that $L=L_1 \# L_2$ for nontrivial $L_1$ and $L_2$.
+Since, we have assumed that $D$ is reduced, this implies that $L=L_1 \# L_2$ for nontrivial $L_1$ and $L_2$.
 Therefore $S_{N}^3(K)=\Sigma(L_1)\# \Sigma(L_2)$ is reducible.
-Using work of Hoffman, Matignon-Sayari have shown that if $S_N^3(K)$ is a reducible surgery, then either $K$ is a cable knot or $N$ satisfies $N\leq 2g(K)-1$ \cite{hoffman98reducing} \cite{Matignon03longitudinal}.
+Using work of Hoffman, Matignon-Sayari showed that if $S_N^3(K)$ is a reducible surgery, then either $N\leq 2g(K)-1$ or $K$ is a cable knot \cite{hoffman98reducing,Matignon03longitudinal}.
 Since we have

 it follows that $K$ is cable knot.
 This completes the proof of Theorem~\ref{thm:fullrange}. \end{proof}